Dynamic stall reattachment revisited: Results

 The characteristic time scales corresponding to the different reattachment stages are extracted for each recorded pitching cycle for different pitching kinematics.
 The distribution of the non-dimensional time scales ($\Delta t \Uinf/c$) are presented in the form of boxplots in \cref{fig:boxplots} as a function of the effective non-dimensional pitch rate.
 The horizontal streak in each box represents the median value, and the edges of the box indicate the interquartile range, capturing the middle \qty{50}{\percent} of the data.
 Whiskers extend to the minimum and maximum observed timings, highlighting the full range of the extracted time delays per case.

 The reaction delay stage covers the interval between the moment the angle of attack falls below the critical stall angle and the onset of wave propagation marked by the moment the critical leading-edge suction parameter value $\kindex{A}{0}^*$ is exceeded.
 The reaction delay decreases with increasing effective pitch rate (\cref{fig:boxplots}a).
-When the airfoil pitches down it increase the local effective velocity of the leading edge.
-The higher the pitch rate, the higher the increase in the leading edge velocity which can lead to an increase in the leading edge suction, accelerate when the critical value is attained.
+When the airfoil pitches down it increases the local effective velocity of the leading edge.
+Higher pitch rates lead to increased effective leading-edge velocities which are associated with increased leading-edge suction values.
+The critical leading-edge suction value will thus be attained earlier when the pitch rate is increased.
+In \cref{fig:boxplots}a, we calculated the reaction delay between the moment the geometric angle of attack falls below the critical stall angle and the moment the critical leading-edge suction is attained.
+Due to the unsteady pitch down motion, the effective angle of attack is lower than the geometric angle of attack (\cref{appendix:alphaeff}).
+If we consider the start of the reaction delay as the moment the effective angle of attack falls below the critical stall angle, the reaction delays are slightly increased for all pitch rates, but the overall decrease in reaction delay with increasing pitch rate remains unaffected (\cref{fig:alphaeff}).

 The wave propagation stage spans the period between the moment the critical leading-edge suction value is exceeded and the moment the leading-edge suction parameter recovers to its theoretical value.
-The boundary layer relaxation stage begins when the leading-edge suction parameter reaches its theoretical value and ends when the experimental lift coefficient converges to within \qty{3}{\percent} of its quasi-static value.
-The delays associated to both the wave propagation and the boundary layer relaxation stages are independent of the pitching rate (\cref{fig:boxplots}b,c) and are respectively of the order of \num{2.7} and \num{1.7} convective times.
+The relaxation stage begins when the leading-edge suction parameter reaches its theoretical value and ends when the experimental lift coefficient converges to within \qty{3}{\percent} of its quasi-static value.
+The delays associated to both the wave propagation and the relaxation stages are independent of the pitch rate (\cref{fig:boxplots}b,c).
+Across all pitch rates, the wave propagation state lasts an average of \num{2.7} convective times, and the relaxation state lasts \num{1.7} convective times, indicated by dashed lines in \cref{fig:boxplots}b,c.
 The total reattachment delay is the sum of the delays of the three stages.

 We observe a spread in the measured time scales across the different pitching cycles.
 The range of reaction delay for each pitch rate case ranges from approximately \numrange{1}{4} convective times.
 This spread is not a measurement artefact but is mainly due to the inherent cycle-to-cycle variations, similar to those observed in the post-stall vortex shedding process.
 The recovery onset is subject to cycle-to-cycle variations, and it is necessary to account for this inherent variability when modelling dynamic stall reattachment.
 Incorporating an uncertainty range into reattachment onset predictions will improve the modelling accuracy and robustness.